 A mountain lodge for design aficionados

 Our third-floor corner room offers breathtaking views of the Matterhorn.
-Designated as Matterhorn Deluxe, it is the second most superior room class in this hotel with 85 beds.
+Designated as Matterhorn Deluxe, it is the second most superior room class in this 85-bed hotel.
 (The three penthouse suites on the top floor deserve the highest classification, each comfortably housing up to six guests.)

-Clearly, a lot of thought has gone into the room layout.
-Near the balcony by the large bay windows, there is a built-in lounge carpeted of fir wood, including a comfortable sofa bed.
+A lot of thought has gone into the room layout.
+Near the balcony by the large bay windows is a built-in lounge carpeted with fir wood, including a comfortable sofa bed.
 We will be spending considerable time hanging out there, just to marvel at the towering Matterhorn…

 The location of the Carina offers a good vantage point of the Toblerone Mountain: while it is further away compared to other hotels, the entire mountain is visible - from base to peak.